rainbowdashlabs/reputation-bot/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

   - [ ] I fully localised the command
   - [ ] I fully checked the commands functionality

+- [ ] I added new localisation codes
+  - [ ] I fully translated it for all languages
+  - [ ] I sorted properties alphabetically

 - [ ] I made changes to the database
   - [ ] I added my changed to a patch file
   - [ ] I made sure my database was up to date